 Perhaps no word is more commonly used in connection with a digital interface than “intuitive.”
 I hear a lot of things like, “this design is all wrong.
 It’s just not intuitive,” or “this new version of our app is great.
 It’s so intuitive!”
 Like a host of other words, it’s become one of those ubiquitous, meaningless buzzwords that we rarely define.
 What does it actually mean?

 So why couldn’t grandpa Ben use his smartphone?
 Why, after giving him multiple smartphones (yes, iOS and Android—don’t go there) did he have such consistent difficulty using them?
-And what clues does his isolated experience suggest about the nature of intuition?
+And what clues does his isolated experience suggest about the nature of intuition as it relates to user experience?

 As a good little UX researcher, I spent some time discovering the cause.
 I gave him basic tasks to complete and watched what happened.